SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.6.1 Proportion of members and voting rights of developing countries in international organizations

-This target is interpreted to cover research about
-* enhancing the decision-making powers of developing countries in international economic institutions
+This target is interpreted to cover research about enhancing the representation and decision-making powers of developing countries in international economic institutions.
-* developing institutions that function in a more accountable manner

 In order to achieve truely effective and permanent changes on a global level, it is crucial to involve developing countries in the decision-making processes that concern their own economical development as well (UN DESA 2019; UN 2024).